turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 ## Step 5: Choose test resource

 Calculated policies work across all resources in scope of the policy setting.
 While building a calc policy it is useful to test the business logic against real resources in your environment.
-For this Guide, you will find and select one of the previously created test buckets, by searching for its name in the **Test Resource** field.
+For this guide you will find and select one of the previously-created test buckets by searching for its name in the **Test Resource** field.

 <p><img alt="calc-policy-builder-launched" src="/images/docs/guardrails/getting-started/getting-started-aws/create-calculated-exception/calc-policy-builder-launched.png"/></p>